A doctor falsely told lawmakers vaccines magnetize people: ‘They can put a key on their forehead. It sticks.’

 “What an honor to have you here,” said Rep. Jennifer L. Gross (R), a nurse who co-sponsored the bill and in a previous meeting compared businesses that require vaccinations to the Holocaust.

 Tenpenny’s testimony, which has since gone viral, came a day after the Ohio Department of Health hosted a news conference where doctors dispelled vaccine misinformation.
-As significant number of Republicans continue to resist the vaccines, GOP lawmakers in Ohio have pushed back against Gov. Mike DeWine’s campaign to increase the state’s vaccination numbers through efforts including a $1 million lottery.
+As a significant number of Republicans continue to resist the vaccines, GOP lawmakers in Ohio have pushed back against Gov. Mike DeWine’s campaign to increase the state’s vaccination numbers through efforts including a $1 million lottery.

 More than 41 percent of Ohioans are fully vaccinated, according to data compiled by The Washington Post.
 In the past week, the state’s overall vaccination rate has fallen by 17 percent.

-Tenpenny, an osteopathic doctor and the author of “Saying No to Vaccines,” told The Post that she stands by her testimony, which included other false claims, including that more than 5,000 people had died in the U.S. as a result of the vaccines.
-(In fact, The Post’s Fact Checker recently reported, no deaths in the U.S. have been proved to be a result of the coronavirus vaccines.)
+Tenpenny, an osteopathic doctor and the author of “Saying No to Vaccines,” told The Post that she stands by her testimony, which included other false claims, including that more than 5,000 people had died in the United States as a result of the vaccines.
+(In fact, The Post’s Fact Checker recently reported, no deaths in the United States have been proved to be a result of the coronavirus vaccines.)

 “I do believe greatly that people should have a choice on what gets injected to their bodies because once you have injected it you can’t uninject it,” Tenpenny told The Post.